-Field Default Description Choose File Data files Select the type of f ct the type of file to display.
-The options are: Туре Data files SSF files (.cor, .imp, .phs, or .ssf files) containing feature and attribute information.
+Field Default Description Choose File Data files Select the type of file to display.
+The options are: туре Data files SSF files (.cor, .imp, .phs, or .ssf files) containing feature and attribute information.
 Base files SSF files containing reference base station data.
 Dictionaries Data dictionary (.ddf) files containing feature definitions.
 Background files Background image files in vector (.cor, .imp, .phs, .ssf) or raster (.bmp, .ecw, .jpg, .jp2, .j2c, .sid, .tif) format.
 Geoid files Files containing geoid definitions.
 Configuration files .tcf files containing the TerraSync software configuration information. • Waypoint files Waypoint (.wpt) files containing name and location information for geographical points.
-Location Default for each storage loo ocation to display files from.
-This field contains an entry cation on the device.
-There is also an option called Default, ne TerraSync documents folder.
-List of files (no default) you can move, copy, rename, delete, or export to contains the following columns: • Name The name of the file.
+Location Default Select the storage location to display files from.
+This field contains an entry for each storage location on the device.
+There is also an option called Default, which represents the TerraSync documents folder.
+List of files (no default) The list of files that you can move, copy, rename, delete, or export to Shapefiles.
+The list contains the following columns: • Name The name of the file.
 Start Time The date and time when the file was created or last updated. • Format The file format of the background file.
-This column appears instead of the Start Time column when Background files is selected in the Choose File field. • Size The size of the file, in kilobytes. ding to resize the column, or tap a column heading to sort he list is already sorted by the selected column, the sort Features (no default) is selected in the Ch field shows the valu Positions (no dofault) tures in the selected file.
-Positions (no default) Choose File Type lis appear unless the Data files option is selected in the t.
-The number of pos ition records in the selected file.
-Waypoints (no default) Choose File Type lis The number of way points in the selected file.
+This column appears instead of the Start Time column when Background files is selected in the Choose File field. • Size The size of the file, in kilobytes.
+Drag a column head by that column.
+If th order is reversed. ing to resize the column, or tap a column heading to sort e list is already sorted by the selected column, the sort Features (no default) This field does not a is selected in the Cho field shows the value ppear unless the Data files option or the Base files option pose File Type list.
+If the Base files option is selected, this e Base.
+The number of featu ires in the selected file.
+Positions (no default) This field does not a Choose File Type list.
+The number of posit ppear unless the Data files option is selected in the Waypoints (no default) This field does not a Choose File Type list.
+The number of wayp ppear unless the Waypoint files option is selected in the points in the selected file.

-Table 6.34File Manager screen: Fields
+Table 6.32File Manager screen: Fields

 Field Default Description Status (no default) This field does not appear unless the Data files option is selected in the Choose File Type list.
 The update status of the selected file.
-The status is one of the following: • Transferred The file has been created or updated in the TerraSync software, has been copied to the office computer, and has not been updated in the TerraSync software since. • Not Transferred The file has not been copied to the office computer since it was created or last updated. • Imported The file has been transferred from the office computer, imported from Shapefiles, or received by e-mail, but has not yet been updated in the TerraSync software. • Not Usable The status of the file is Imported, but you are using the TerraSync Standard edition software so you cannot update it.
-DD (no default) This field does not appear unless the Data files option is selected in the Choose File Type list.
-The name of the data dictionary associated with the selected file.
+The status is one of the following: Transferred The file has been created or updated in the TerraSync software, has been copied to the office computer, and has not been updated in the TerraSync software since.
+Not Transferred The file has not been copied to the office computer since it was created or last updated.
+Imported The file has been transferred from the office computer, imported from Shapefiles, or received by e-mail, but has not yet been updated in the TerraSync software. • Not Usable The status of the file is Imported, but you are using the TerraSync Standard edition software so you cannot update it.
+DD (no default) This field does not a Choose File Type list. opear unless the Data files option is selected in the The name of the dat a dictionary associated with the selected file.

-Table 6.34 File Manager screen: Fields (continued)
+Table 6.32 File Manager screen: Fields (continued)

-Table 6.35File Manager screen: Options
+Table 6.33 File Manager screen: Options